Life Expectancy After a Stroke

 The Resilience of the Human Spirit

 Before we start talking about how long someone can live after a stroke at different ages, let’s recognize the incredible strength that lies within each person.
-Recovering from a stroke can be tough, but it’s also filled with moments of triumph, courage, and resilience.
+Recovering can be tough, but it’s also filled with moments of triumph, courage, and resilience.

 A stroke, sometimes called a “brain attack,” can change your life.
 It happens when the blood flow to the brain is disrupted, causing various physical and cognitive difficulties.
-Although experiencing a stroke can be scary and uncertain, the chance for recovery and building a satisfying life is genuinely possible.
+Although it can be scary and uncertain, the chance for recovery and building a satisfying life is genuinely possible.

 Age | Survival Rate (%) |